+- -h Print the usage summary and exit.

-When loading a zonefile read the journal if it exists.
+- -jWhen loading a zonefile read the journal if it exists.

+- -p

 Print out the named.conf and included files in canonical form if no errors were detected.

 See also the -x option.

 Chroot to directory so that include directives in the configuration file are processed as if run by a similarly chrooted named.